amorales187/DH150-MarinaSouliman/Assignment7.md

 Overall this was helpful to understand what people’s attention is first drawn to.
 I think it’s really helpful to also see what people’s thoughts are when they haven’t seen the project before and see if I maintained a good carryover for the website’s message in the redesign.

 ## Accessibility
 I checked several aspects of contrast and made sure they were atleast AA compliant through Figma plugins Spark and Contrast.
-I found the old website hard to read because of the text and background color contrast so I wanted to make sure that I used larger text and kept contrast in mind.
+I found the old website hard to read because of the text and background color contrast so I wanted to make sure that I used larger text and kept contrast in mind while creating the design.
+Using simple colors and not using a lot of colored text allows for easier accessibility.
+Using black and white text against monochromatic colors allowed for better accessibility as well.

 <img src="./accessibility1.png">
 <img src="./accessibility2.png">